 When we started planning this adventure, I thought the greatest fear would be not having a job, health insurance, and/or running out of money.
 As it turns out, I think it will be way more scary to choose this time off and not feel fulfilled at the end.

-I was born in Boston to Australian parents who married before travelling to the US, my father had a position as an assistant professor at Tufts University.
-They became citizens and stayed the rest of their lives.
-They have large families and I am fortunate to have many relatives (70 first cousins!) who mostly still live there.
+I was born in Boston to Australian parents who married and then jumped on board the Queen Elizabeth heading for the US where my father was an assistant professor at Tufts University.
+One position led to another and eventually they became citizens and stayed.
+They come from large families and I am fortunate to have many relatives (70 first cousins!) who mostly still live there.
 My Aussie family are wonderful, full of light and laughter, and always make us feel like we are home when we visit.

 I have an older sister, younger sister and baby brother.
 They are all super cool, funny, smart, and really tall.
 At almost 5’7”, I grew up feeling tiny.
 I also have several wonderful nieces and nephews who inspire me daily.